Religion in Zambia

 Christianity is the predominant religion in Zambia and is recognised as the state religion by the country's constitution.
-Before the arrival of European missionaries, the various ethnic groups residing in the territory of modern day Zambia practiced a variety of African traditional religions.
+Before the arrival of European missionaries, the various ethnic groups residing in the territory of modern-day Zambia practised a variety of African traditional religions.

 According to the most recent estimates, 75.3% of Zambians were Protestant, 20.2% were other Christians, 0.5% were Muslim, 2.2% followed other religions, and 1.8% had no religion.
-However, the World Christian Database in 2016 noted that 82.3% of the population were Christian, 10.4% were Animists, 0.5% were Baháʼí, 2.2% were Muslim, 4.6% were agnostic, and all other groups including Hindu were counted as 0.2%, in 2015.

 Background

 Zambia gained independence in 1964 from the British Empire.
-Post independence, Pentecostal and charismatic missionaries from the United States were met with a wide audience in the 1970s.
-The growth of the religion suffered during the 80s and 90s on account of increased economic turmoil.
+After independence, Pentecostal and charismatic missionaries from the United States were met with a wide audience in the 1970s.
+The growth of the religion suffered during the 1980s and 1990s on account of increased economic turmoil.
 After Frederick Chiluba (a Pentecostal Christian) became President in 1991, Pentecostal congregations expanded considerably around the country.
 While the initial constitution did not specify religion, the amendment in 1996 declared the nation as "a Christian nation while upholding the right of every person to enjoy the person's freedom of conscience and religion".
-As per Article 1 of the constitution, the nation is a Sovereign Secular Republic and as per Article 25, citizens free to express thoughts and practice any religion.
+As per Article 1 of the constitution, the nation is a Sovereign Secular Republic and as per Article 25, citizens free to express thoughts and practise any religion.

 In September 2021 the newly elected president, Hakainde Hichilema, disbanded the Ministry of National Guidance and Religious Affairs and put regulating religions under the control of the Office of the Vice President.

 Organization

 The government requires religious groups to affiliate with a "mother body" which in 2021 were 14 in number.
-The Christian ones were Zambia Conference of Catholic Bishops (ZCCB), Council of Churches in Zambia (CCZ), and Evangelical Fellowship of Zambia (EFZ), Independent Churches of Zambia, Apostles Council of Churches, Seventh-day Adventist Church, and Christian Missions in Many Lands.
-The non-Christian ones were Islamic Supreme Council of Zambia, Hindu Association of Zambia, Guru Nanak Council of Zambia, Jewish Board of Deputies Zambia, Rastafarians, Council for Zambia Jewry, and Baha’i Faith in Zambia.
+The Christian ones were the Zambia Conference of Catholic Bishops (ZCCB), the Council of Churches in Zambia (CCZ), and the Evangelical Fellowship of Zambia (EFZ), the Independent Churches of Zambia, the Apostles Council of Churches, the Seventh-day Adventist Church, and Christian Missions in Many Lands.
+The non-Christian ones were the Islamic Supreme Council of Zambia, the Hindu Association of Zambia, the Guru Nanak Council of Zambia, the Jewish Board of Deputies Zambia, the Rastafarians, the Council for Zambia Jewry, and the Baha’i Faith in Zambia.